sccn/sccn.github.io/others/EEGLAB_Extensions.md

 -   **[VisEd](https://github.com/BUCANL/Vised-Marks):** The Vised Marks extension for EEGLAB adds editing functions to the native *eegplot* data scrolling figure.
 Specifically, it allows adding/editing event markers, flagging channels/components, flagging time periods, and displaying the properties of the marks structure.

--   **[get_chanlocs](https://github.com/sccn/get_chanlocs/wiki):** The get_chanlocs EEGLAB plug-in locates 3-D electrode positions from a 3-D scanned head image.
+-   **[get_chanlocs](https://github.com/sccn/get_chanlocs/wiki):** The get_chanlocs EEGLAB plugin locates 3-D electrode positions from a 3-D scanned head image.
 A tutorial on how to acquire these images with off-the-shelf equipment is included.

 ### EEG/fMRI artifact removal